girlscoutstroop522/girlscoutstroop522.github.io/_projects/1_project.md

 For our Bronze Project Award, Troop 522 wanted to raise awareness for Saving Native wildlife.
 The troop collected donations and built shelters to benefit Evelyn’s Wildlife Refuge in Suffolk, VA.

-## Evelynn's Wildlife Refuge
+## Evelyn's Wildlife Refuge

+### About
-Evelynn’s Wildlife Refuge is an animal rescue for many kinds of animals from racoons to otters, foxes, ext.
+Evelyn’s Wildlife Refuge is an animal rescue for many kinds of animals from racoons to otters, foxes, ext.
 This Refuge is a non-profit organization.
 They rehabilitate animals that may have been injured, sick, or don’t have a home.
 They have operated for over 25 years.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">